-- Be enrolled at least 1/2 time 6 credits for undergraduate or 3 credits for graduate). - 2.
+- Be enrolled at least 1/2 time.
+(6 credits for undergraduate or 3 credits for graduate). - 2.
 Not be in default on another student loan. - 3.
-Be a U.S. citizen or eligibile non-citizen. - 4.
-Maintain Satisfactory Academic Progress. - 5.
-Subsidized Loans Only: Demonstrate financial need as determined by the FAFSA. - 6.
-The student has not met or exceeded loan limits. - 7.
-The student has not met or exceeded Pell lifetime eligibility limits. - 8.
-The student is not concurrently receiving Title IV financial aid from another institution of higher education.
+Be a U.S. citizen or eligible non-citizen. - 4.
+Maintain Satisfactory Academic Progress. - Subsidized Loans Only: Demonstrate financial need as determined by the FAFSA. - 6.
+Not meet or exceed annual or aggregate loan limits. - 7.
+Not be concurrently enrolled and receiving Title IV financial aidfrom another institution of higher education.